Developed by Dr. Mordechai Kedar, this plan allows for 1.8 million Arab Palestinians in

 The eight city-states would comprise the areas of Jenin, Nablus, Ramallah, Jericho, Tul-Karm, Kalkilya, the Arab part of Hebron and the Gaza strip.
 Local residents would become citizens of these eight independent countries.
 Any Arab leadership that attempts to circumvent or dominate the development of these Palestinian Emirates would inhibit a future of security and economic opportunity for the citizens of these eight independent countries.

 The Arab refugee situation can only be solved if there is lasting stability in the region.
 In 1948 approximately 500,000 Arabs were uprooted in advance of an Arab attack on Israel.
 At the same time over 800,000 Jews were thrown out of neighboring Arab countries, and most of the Jewish refugees successfully resettled in Israel.
 The Arab refugees have since been discriminated against by the Arab countries in the region in conjunction with the biased policies of UNRWA, so not a single Arab refugee has ever been resettled.
 The former director of the refugee agency in Jordan, Sir Alexander Galloway, actually stated, “The Arab nations do not want to solve the Arab refugee problem.
 They want to keep it as an open sore… as a weapon against Israel.”
 The obvious failure of the peace initiatives, which have been based on false assumptions for so many decades, has only perpetuated the Arab refugee problem and human suffering.

 Complex problems require simple, workable solutions.
-The development of the Palestinian Emirates is a viable alternative based on the sociology of the different clans and tribes in Gaza, Judea and Samaria.
+The Palestinian Emirates vision is a viable alternative based on the Arab sociology of tribalism in Gaza, Judea and Samaria.
 This initiative will bring about a stable peace to the region and added security for Israel.

 Thank you for supporting the development of the eight independent Palestinian Emirates.